ChordPro/chordpro/docs/content/ChordPro-Configuration-Generic.md

 `base` specifies the topmost position of the chord diagram.
 It must be 1 or higher.
 If `base` is greater than 1 its value is printed at the side the diagram, as can be seen in the illustration below.
-If `baselabelofset` has been defined and is greater than zero, the base value is printed `baselabelofset` frets higher.
+If `baselabeloffset` has been defined and is greater than zero, the base value is printed `baselabeloffset` frets higher.

 ![]({{< asset "images/ex_chords.png" >}})